arduino/summer-of-code/ideas.md

 ## Portenta

+### Idea: port FreeRTOS to Portenta

+This task is about porting [FreeRTOS](https://www.freertos.org) to the new [Portenta](https://www.arduino.cc/pro/hardware/product/portenta-h7) board.

+* *Languages:* C++
+* *Difficulty:* Advanced
+* *Note:* accepted students will be sent a free Portenta board.
+Make sure your application contains proof of experience with the low level programming required for such task.

 ### Idea: write MicroPython examples and tools for Portenta

 The new [Portenta](https://www.arduino.cc/pro/hardware/product/portenta-h7) board supports [MicroPython](https://micropython.org) in addition to Arduino code.
 This combination opens up many new opportunities.
 This task is about writing examples about using MicroPython on a Portenta board.